 Before you start mapping POS buttons to products and recipes, you must first setup Category Types (Food, Beer, Wine, Liquor, NA Bev, Retail & Other) for all PMIX Product Groups coming in from the POS.

 To do this click on the PMIX Setup button.
 On the PMIX Setup page, for each line, double-click the field in the Category Type column and select the correct category.
 Be sure to use the “Save Changes” button when finished.

 For step by step instructions on this, see this article.

 Along the top of the PMIX Mapping page are the following additional buttons:

 Once you have associated your POS categories to MarginEdge Categories (Beer, Wine, Liquor, Food, NA Bev, Retail Other), you can change the view on this page to only a selected category.

 View Sold or All Items:

 By default, this screen displays only POS items that were sold in the date range selected.
 Depending on your POS system, by clicking “View All”, you may be able to view all items from the POS regardless of whether there were sales in the date range selected.
 Some POS systems do not provide this.

 This will default to the current period.
-However, During PMIX Mapping, we suggest changing this.
-To ensure you are seeing as many POS buttons as possible in the detail below, you should widen the date range to many months or even a full year to ensure you are seeing even those items that sell very infrequently.
+However, when you are actively working on this, we suggest adjusting this to ensure you are seeing as many POS buttons as possible.
+Select from this menu to widen the date range to many months or even a full year to ensure you are seeing even those items that sell very infrequently.